MicrosoftDocs/Viva/Viva/solutions/department-alignment-dashboard.md

     - What went well
     - Key learnings and opportunities
     - Risks and help needed
-- Since each department generally owns 3-5 OKRs, the team member most responsible for each Objective gives a 5 minute update on each goal.
+- Since each department generally owns 3-5 OKRs, the team member most responsible for each Objective gives a 5-minute update on each goal.
 This helps drive accountability, involves team members, and builds a culture of OKRs.
 (15-25 minutes)
     - Progress review of the 3-5 Key Result metrics
     - Updates on any Projects and Initiatives
     - What went well / wins